muralidhargurram39/automation-deployment-project/docs/README.md

 As the project continues to evolve, this documentation will serve as the authoritative reference for deploying, operating, maintaining, and extending the platform.

 ---

-This document introduces the project architecture, objectives, technology stack, workflow, and the overall design of the Enterprise DevSecOps CI/CD Pipeline.